magicasaservice/vue-equipment/packages/plugins/MagicAccordion/index.md

 # MagicAccordion

-Magic Accordion is a collection of components intended for building vertically stacked headlines where each reveals related content.
+MagicAccordion is a collection of components intended for building vertically stacked headlines where each reveals related content.

 <component-preview src="./demo/DefaultDemo.vue"/>